 Anytime during early labor, someone should call 911 immediately if the need for emergency care is detected as in situations like severe vaginal bleeding or severe pain in the belly or pelvis.

-During early labor or anytime during the pregnancy, patients should call their doctor or nurse-midwife if they have a question or concern no matter how simple or senseless it may seem.
+During early labor or anytime during the pregnancy, patients should call their doctor or certified nurse-midwife if they have a question or concern no matter how simple or senseless it may seem.
 Rosemark is here to help!